-The Rüstem Pasa Camii is located above the Hasircilar Carsisi, the Weavers' Market, in the Eminönü district next to the Golden Horn, in the Tahtakale neighborhood of Istanbul.
-As indicated by a four-line inscription, the mosque was commissioned by the Grand Vizier Rüstem Pasa, son-in-law of Suleyman the Magnificent, and was built by Mimar Sinan in 1561.
-However, scholars claim that, considering the Grand Vizier Rüstem Pasa's death date, it is probable that the mosque was ordered by his widow in his memory and completed later.
-It was constructed in the place of a Byzantine church converted into a mosque in the fifteenth century by Haci Halil Aga.
-The mosque constitutes the third in a series of edifices designed by Sinan at the request of the Grand Vizier, following the Rüstem Pasa Madrasa in 1550 and the Rüstem Pasa Mosque in Tekirdag in 1553.
+Rüstem Paşa Camii is located above the Hasırcılar Çarşısı, the Weavers' Market, in the Eminönü district, in the Tahtakale neighborhood of Istanbul.
+As indicated by a four-line inscription, the mosque was commissioned by the Grand Vizier Rüstem Pasa, son-in-law of Süleyman the Magnificent, and was built by Mimar Sinan in 1561.
+However, archival documents make clear that the site was still being cleared in the fall of 1562/970 AH, so it is unlikely that construction was finished until 1563/970-971 AH.1 The mosque constitutes the third in a series of edifices designed by Sinan at the request of the Grand Vizier, following the Rüstem Pasa Madrasa and the Rüstem Pasa Mosque in Tekirdağ.

 The interior of the mosque, and a part of the exterior northwestern elevation of the prayer hall, are clad with colored Iznik tile panels decorated with floral arabesques.
 Red and white stones form the arches supporting the central dome and the slightly pointed arch that crowns the wooden doorway of the main entrance.
 The roofs of the side wings are decorated with wooden colored reliefs organized into geometric patterns.
 Floral frescoes decorate the center of each dome, while Thuluth inscription plaques are placed above the doorways, and medallions with Arabic inscriptions are situated between the arches of the external portico and on the squinches.

-The mosque was damanged by fire in 1660 and by an earthquake in 1766; in both instances, the damage was immediately repaired.
+The mosque was damaged by fire in 1660 and by an earthquake in 1766; in both instances, the damage was immediately repaired.
 Nineteenth-century Baroque frescoes, layered over the surfaces of the four semi-domes on the sides of the octaglon, were removed during a 1960-1961 restoration organized by the religious foundation.
 The Rüstem Pasa Mosque was most recently restored between 1964-1969, and now functions as a mosque and monument.

 Beck, Christa and Christiane Forsting.
-Istanbul: An Architectural Guide.
+Istanbul: An Architectural Guide, 118-119.
 London: Ellipsis Limited, 1997.
-118-119.

 Burelli, Augusto Romano.
 La Moschea di Sinan.
-Venice: CLUVA.
-1988.
+Venice: CLUVA, 1988.

-Egli, Hans G. Sinan: An Interpretation.
+Egli, Hans G. Sinan: An Interpretation, 84-87.
 Istanbul: Ege Yayinlari, 1997.
-84-87.

 Gennaro, Paola.
-Istanbul: l'opera di Sinan.
+Istanbul: l'opera di Sinan, 28-31.
 Milano: Cittàstudi, 1992.
-28-31.

 Goodwin, Godfrey.
 A History of Ottoman Architecture.
 London: Thames and Hudson, 1997.

 Goodwin, Godfrey.
-Sinan: Ottoman Architecture and its Values Today.
+Sinan: Ottoman Architecture and its Values Today, 50-51.
 London: Saqi Books, 1993.
-50-51.

 Gunay, Reha.
-Sinan: The Architect and His Works.
+Sinan: The Architect and His Works, 79-82.
 Istanbul: YEM Yayin (Yapi-Endustri Merkezi Yayinlari), 1998.
-79-82.

 Kuran, Aptullah.
-Sinan: The Grand Old Master of Ottoman Architecture.
+Sinan: The Grand Old Master of Ottoman Architecture, 51-52, 138-149.
 Washington, D.C.: Institute of Turkish Studies, Inc., 1987.
-51-52, 138-149.

 Sözen, Metin and Sami Güner (phot.).
-Sinan: Architect of Ages.
+Sinan: Architect of Ages, 182-187.
 Istanbul: Prepared under the auspires of the Turkish Ministry of Culture and Tourism, 1988.
-182-187.